nathinho89/github-demo/README.md

-# github-demo
+# GitHub Resources

-A simple demo repo to show the GIT workflow
+This repo contains documents that relate to useful and common GIT commands.